Pope thrills hundreds of thousands of young Catholics at Holy Year youth festival

 It all has the vibe of a World Youth Day, the Catholic Woodstock festival that St. John Paul II inaugurated and made famous in Rome in 2000 at the very same Tor Vergata field.
 Then, before an estimated 2 million people, John Paul told the young pilgrims they were the “sentinels of the morning” at the dawn of the third millennium.

-Officials had initially expected 500,000 youngsters this weekend, but Leo hinted the number might reach 1 million.
+Officials had initially expected 500,000 youngsters this weekend, but Leo and organizers from the stage said the number could reach 1 million.
+The Vatican didn't immediately provide a final estimate.

 “It’s a bit messed up, but this is what is nice about the Jubilee,” said Chloe Jobbour, a 19-year-old Lebanese Catholic who was in Rome with a group of more than 200 young members of the Community of the Beatitudes, a France-based charismatic group.